Arunachal Pradesh – Culture and Tradition

-Arunachal Pradesh is a north-eastern state of India also known as “Land of the rising sun” or “Land of the Dawn-Lit Mountains“.
+Arunachal Pradesh is a north-eastern state of India also known as the “Land of the rising sun” or “Land of the Dawn-Lit Mountains“.
 The name Arunachal comes from – ‘Arun’ means sun and ‘achal’ means to rise.

-The state borders Burma / Myanmar in the east, Bhutan in the west, Tibet in the north, Assam in the south and Nagaland in the southeast.
+The state borders Burma / Myanmar in the east, Bhutan in the west, Tibet in the north, Assam in the south, and Nagaland in the southeast.
 The McMahon Line, drawn between China and India, is the northern boundary of this state.

 Itanagar is the capital of the state.
-It is one of the largest states of the northeast region of India and has a one-eighth landmass of our country.
+It is one of the largest states in the northeast region of India and has a one-eighth landmass of our country.
 It is covered in the north by snow-capped mountains and in the south by the plains of Brahmaputra valley.

 There are five main rivers in the area and twenty-six major tribes and about fifty languages.
-All these tribes live in secluded and isolated grooves, which are separated by mountain ridges and rivers, deep valleys and dense forests.
+All these tribes live in secluded and isolated grooves, which are separated by mountain ridges and rivers, deep valleys, and dense forests.
 35% of India’s graphite reserves are present in Arunachal Pradesh, this is the highest amount of graphite ever discovered.

-Arunachal Pradesh, a veritable treasure house of lofty mountain ranges, tall trees, turbulent rivers, evergreen forests together with picturesque flora and fauna are certainly fascinating and bewitching to any casual visitor.
+Arunachal Pradesh, a veritable treasure house of lofty mountain ranges, tall trees, turbulent rivers, and evergreen forests together with picturesque flora and fauna are certainly fascinating and bewitching to any casual visitor.